-B: (20 points) Recall that Lloyd's algorithm for k-means clustering starts with a set of k centers C and runs as described in Algorithm 9.2.1.
+B: (20 points) Recall that Lloyd's algorithm for k-means clustering starts with a set of k centers C and runs as described in Algorithm 10.1.1.

 - Run Lloyds Algorithm with C initially with points indexed $\{1, 2, 3\}$.
 Report the final subset and the 3-means cost. - Run Lloyds Algorithm with C initially as the output of Gonzalez above.
 Report the final subset and the 3-means cost. - Run Lloyds Algorithm with C initially as the output of each run of k-Means++ above.
 Plot a cumulative density function of the 3-means cost.
-Also report the fraction of the trials that the subsets are the same as the input (where the input is the result of k-Means++).
+Also report the fraction of the trials that the subsets are the same as the input.